bcaffo/LittleInferenceBook/manuscript/03_conditional.md

 test what is the probability of having the disease?", and "given a given a negative test what is the probability of not having the disease?".

-Baye's rule allows us to switch the conditioning event, provided a little bit of extra information.
-Formally Baye's rule is:
+Bayes' rule allows us to switch the conditioning event, provided a little bit of extra information.
+Formally Bayes' rule is:

 {$$}
 P(B ~|~ A) = \frac{P(A ~|~ B) P(B)}{P(A ~|~ B) P(B) + P(A ~|~ B^c)P(B^c)}.
 {/$$}

 ### Diagnostic tests
-Since diagnostic tests are a really good example of Baye's rule in practice, let's go over them in greater detail.
-(In addition, understanding Baye's rule will be helpful for your own ability to understand medical tests that you see in your daily life).
+Since diagnostic tests are a really good example of Bayes' rule in practice, let's go over them in greater detail.
+(In addition, understanding Bayes' rule will be helpful for your own ability to understand medical tests that you see in your daily life).
 We require a few definitions first.